Skip to main content

 Constructor-based approach

 The constructor-based approach requires a class to provide a constructor with arguments.
-If multiple constructors are available, the one with the most supported parameters will be preferred.
+If multiple constructors are available, the one with the most supported parameters is preferred.

 Example